-At Central Massachusetts Podiatry in Worcester, Hopkinton, Milford, and Southborough, Massachusetts, our physicians are excited to offer this game-changing service for the healing of injured tissues.
+At Central Massachusetts Podiatry in Worcester, and Westborough, Massachusetts, our physicians are excited to offer this game-changing service for the healing of injured tissues.
 Whether you’re looking to get back to your sport sooner or have tried everything else without success, amniotic tissue allograft is a state-of-the-art procedure our doctors use to help the body heal itself quicker, getting you back to health and sport, sooner.

 Our office proudly provides a variety of amniotic tissue allografts to fit most financial situations.
 Currently, we are utilizing MiMedix and Skye biologics with excellent results.
 Please see their websites below.